CAN A FOREIGNER BUY A PROPERTY IN COLOMBIA WITH NO RESTRICTION?

 DOES A REAL ESTATE INVESTMENT QUALIFY A PERSON FOR A VISA?

-Foreign investors can qualify for two types of investor visas with minimum investments of either 350 X the Colombian minimum wage ($95,000 USD at a 3700-exchange rate) or 600 X the minimum wage ($176,000 USD at a 3700-exchange rate).
-To qualify, the investment must be made in the name of a natural person, not an entity such as an IRA, Trust, LLC, Corporation, etc. A qualified Colombian real estate attorney can assist in this process and a visa can be obtained in as little as 30 days after closing.
+Foreign investors can qualify for an investor visa with a minimum investment of 350 X the Colombian minimum wage ($90,000 USD at a 4500-exchange rate).
+To qualify, the investment must be made in the name of a natural person, not an entity such as an IRA, Trust, LLC, Corporation, etc. A qualified Colombian real estate attorney can assist in this process, and a visa can be obtained in as little as 30 days after closing.

 The annual city property taxes are prorated between the seller and the buyer for the calendar year at the time of closing.